KiriLucas/anubis-backend/README.md

    <br/>- Combat
    <br/>- Travelling

-More goals might be added to each development stage, but if you want to take a closer look of what I'm doing, <b><a href="https://github.com/KiriLucas/tabletop-rpg-tool/blob/main/TODO.md">check my todo list here.</a></b>
+More goals might be added to each development stage, but if you want to take a closer look of what I'm doing or to know more about technical goals, <b><a href="https://github.com/KiriLucas/tabletop-rpg-tool/blob/main/TODO.md">check my todo list here.</a></b>